Abstract Factory Design Pattern In C++ - C++ Programming Tutorial

 Client Code Flexibility:

-Client code maintains independence from concrete implementations, facilitating effortless transitions between product variations by simply altering the factory in use.
+Client code remains detached from specific implementations, allowing smooth transitions between different product variations by just changing the factory being utilized.

 Real-World Utilization